First Of All...

 Keep it plain, simple and instructive: Marni Striped Cotton Dress; 1960s Sleeveless Floral Shirt; APC canvas Jacket….
-It's not even necessary to name the designer in the title, since it appears above the title.
+It's good to repeat the designer's name in the title because then it will show up in a search.

 What do I put in the Description?
 And can I change it later?

 Include details like the size as it’s written on the label, lengths (of sleeve, pant leg, skirt…), height (of heel).
 If it’s in anything short of excellent condition, you must say so, and list any faults.
 If it’s from a well-loved collection, or was a particularly iconic piece, or famously sold out, you can mention that.
 But please: limit the frilly adjectives (incredible, stunning, fierce, perfect, gorgeois, sexy, elegant...).
 Let the piece speak for itself.
 And yes you can perfect your prose anytime--or change the price, add emotion tags, add a detail photo, whatever you want.
 The purple pencil icon on each garment's page (by the title) opens up the edit fields.

 How do I list the sizes?
 All my clothes are from different countries.

 For simplicity’s sake, all ReFashioner sizes are translated into American.
 Use the Size Charts to figure out the conversion.
 Since sizing is more of an art than a science, we ask you to please also note the fit of your garment.
 And, since many women know their size in a particular brand, please also state the original size in the garment description.
 You’re also welcome to add numeric measurements in the description.